 How to Apply for an Ability to Benefit Discharge

 In most cases, you will have to fill out a false certification ability to benefit form to apply.
 (There are limited cases in which the government will accept an oral application).
-The Department of Education released new false certification discharge application forms in August 2012.
 You should send by certified mail and get a receipt.
 If the address to which you are requested to send payment is the National Payment Center in Greenville, TX, you should submit your completed form to:

 United States Department of Education